SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_01/02_Chip_Floorplanning/README.md

 are constructed first.

-Small objects such as
+Later, smaller objects like:

+- Chairs
 - Benches
-- Chairs
 - Tables

-are arranged later.
+are arranged inside or around them.

 Similarly,

-Macros behave like large buildings,
+- **Macros** behave like large buildings.

-while Standard Cells behave like chairs.
+- **Standard Cells** behave like chairs and tables.

 ---